-His commercial work spans a number of different sectors, including up and downstream oil and gas, energy, pharmaceuticals, telecoms and IT, and sports.
+His pure commercial work spans a number of different sectors, including up and downstream oil and gas, energy infrastructure projects, renewables, and pharmaceuticals.
 Many of his cases involve jurisdictional or other conflicts of laws issues.
-Oliver has developed particular experience in the area of anti-suit injunctive relief.

 Privacy noticeRecent cases